Improve core web vitals

 3. CLS (Cumulative Layout Shift)

-This third web vital is a new one.
-It measures how stable elements in a page load onto the screen.
-When you open a web page, you see texts appear first, then images and other stuffs later.
+CLS measures how stable elements in a page load onto the screen.
+When you open a web page, you see texts appear first, then images and other stuff later.
 So, when the page loads fully, the positions of the elements may change.
 It mounts an irritation to users.
 These layout shifts happen often with ads.

 The Cumulative Layout Shift (CLS) compares frames to determine the movement of elements and calculates the severity of the movements.
 According to Google, anything below 0.1 is GOOD.
-It needs improvement for anything between 0.1 to 0.25.
+It needs improvement on anything from 0.1 to 0.25.
 Everything above it is considered as performing poorly.

 Cumulative layout shift

-The CLS looks at unexpected shifts that cause frustrations to visitors.
-Ads are one of the main culprits as they are often badly optimized JavaScript and plus, they come from an external source.
+The CLS looks at unexpected shifts of page elements that cause frustrations to visitors.
+Ads are one of the main culprits as they are often badly optimized JavaScript and they come from an external source.

 Web developers need to specify the width and height of an image.
 They should reserve the space of the image.
 If not, texts appear faster, then images replace the space of texts after the page loads fully.
 That is a bad experience.

-Here is detailed guide on how to optimize for CLS
+Here is the detailed guide on how to optimize for CLS

-You have learnt about Core Web Vitals and how this update may affect your site rankings.
-Now, you want to check if this update affects your site or not.
-There are many tools that can tell you that.
+You have learned about Core Web Vitals and how it may affect your user experience and site rankings.
+Now, you want to check if it affects your site or not.
+Many tools can tell you that.
 The most important ones you can use are below:

 1. PageSpeed Insights